 Wofford College is a private, liberal arts college in Spartanburg, South Carolina, northeast of Greenville.
 Founded in 1854 just before the onslaught of the Civil War, Wofford is one of the very few four-year colleges that remained open throughout the war and is still operating today.

 The college has a current student population of nearly 1,600 undergraduates, with a student-to-faculty ratio of 11-to-one.
-Ninety-three perfect on students live campus.
+Ninety-three percent of students live on campus.
 Wofford currently offers majors in 23 different fields, ranging from art to German to finance, as well as seven pre-professional degrees, including teacher education, dentistry, and law.

 If you hope to study abroad, this college has 200 international programs in 59 different countries around the world.
 The largest and most popular extracurricular activities on campus are the fraternities and sororities, in which 44 percent of the college’s male, and 53 percent of its female, student population participate.
 Forbes considers Wofford the #58 Best College in America.